codecapsules-io/codecapsules-docs/docs/deployment/how-to-deploy-flask-htmx-application-to-production.md

 Click the “Create a New Capsule for Your Space” button, and follow the instructions below to create a Data Capsule:

 1. Choose “Data Capsule”.
-2. Under “Data Type”, select “MongoDB Database Cluster”.
+2. Under “Data Type”, select “A persistent storage mounted directly to your capsule.”
-3. Under “Product”, select “Standard”.
+3. Under “Product”, select “Sandbox”.
 4. Click “Create Capsule”.

 Navigate to the "Space" containing your recently created Data Capsule and click the "New Capsule" button.
 Follow the instructions below to create a Backend Capsule: